vicrucann/rshell-mat/README.md

 ## Short description

 *rshell-mat* is bash script based project that helps to ease heavy data processing in Matlab.
-Its main idea is to send the split big data to several remote servers and run the most heavy computations simultaneously using those remotes.
+Its main idea is to send the split data to several remote servers and run the most heavy computations simultaneously using those remotes.
 When the processing is done, the split result files are copied back to the local machine, merged by using the user-provided function; so the data can be used further in Matlab.
-The processing is done by two main bash scripts and a Matlab class:
+The processing is done by the bash scripts and a Matlab class:
 * *dhead.sh* - a local head script that performs the distribution among the remote servers and also copying all the files forward and back
 * *dserver.sh* - a remote server script that launches matlab function on the remote server
+* *dtest.sh* - a tester script that checks connectivity to the remotes and clears all the previous data inside the remote working directory
+* *dscp.h* - a script to copy any additional *.m* files such as Matlab functions and classes that are necessesary for computaions on remotes
+* *dtransfer.sh* - a script that copies any additional heavy data, in *.dat* format; the script is optionally used and works only and directly with [CachedNDArray](https://github.com/vicrucann/cacharr) matlab class
 * *Distrubutor.m* - is a handle Matlab interface, that coordinates data initialization, splitting, script launching and merging.
 Note, the split, kernel and merge functions must be provided by user, as well as initialized structures for each method.

 ## Platforms

 The scripts are able to distribute the data processing among Linux servers, Windows (Cygwin SSHD) servers and the mixture of both.
 SSH connection is used for all the processing.
+As for the head (local) machine, it must be Linux, since we could not find a way to make it work within Cygwin due to impossibility to tie up ssh-agent, ssh-add and a Matlab process.

 ## Quick start

 A usage example is provided - calculation of the Mandelbrot set.
 To run the example, you can use **test_rshell_mat.m** with the following steps:
 * **IMPORTANT**: it is necessary to set up the login process through the SSH public-key, otherwise the password prompts will not allow for the programm to continue (see [Notes](https://github.com/vicrucann/rshell-mat#notes) for tutorial examples).
 * Before launching the Matlab, set up the SSH connection to the remotes by using *ssh-agent*.
-For example, run the folloing commands in your command line:
+For example, run the folloing commands in your command line (it **must** be Linux environment):
 ```
 eval `ssh-agent`
 ssh-add